July 2023 Session

 Agility Classes

-Applications open the first day of the month before the session starts and members will be accepted in a class based on the order they sign up or priority listed below.
-Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($20 for active members, $70 for inactive members) by check or PayPal.
+Agility classes are open to club members.
+Classes are held at the IDTC Training Space at The Shops at Ithaca Mall unless noted below.
+Registration opens about a month before the session starts and members will be accepted in a class based on the order they sign up or priority listed below.
+Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($40 for active members, $90 for inactive members) by check or PayPal.

 If you want to check whether classes are full, or have other questions about the application process, please contact the Registrar, Linda Pacioretty.